seanbaxter/circle/new-circle/README.md

 ![val.png](val.png)

 The authors started work on LLVM code generation, only to remove it three months later.
 LLVM has a steep learning curve.
 You can be defeated by it.
 You can be defeated by many demands of compiler engineering.
 What is their option now?
 Val will try emitting C++ code for transpilation instead of emitting LLVM IR.
 That's easier in the short run, but much harder in the long run.
 LLVM exists for a reason.

+It's hard to pursue research when you're battling the technical demands of tooling.
 If the authors had decided to extend another toolchain (not necessarily a C++ toolchain, there's Java, C#, Swift, Go, etc), they wouldn't be fighting all battles at once.
-They'd have a working compiler by now and we'd have usage experience with the Val flavor of mutable value semantics.
+They'd on a faster path to implementing mutable value semantics and deploying a compiler to users for feedback.

 ### Carbon